Tools

 • What action can a user or agent take?

 This is one of the most practical parts of Web4 because it turns a future-sounding idea into concrete website work.
+For the topic hub, use Agent-Ready Websites and then return to this guide when you are ready to audit a real site.

 Why normal websites may not be ready for AI agents